oerc0122/MDANSE/Doc/pages/scattering.rst

    {b_{i}{b^{j} = \delta_{i}^{j}}.}

-Eq. :math:numref:`pfx87` defines the dual basis vectors and their relation to the basis vectors.

-**Selection of q-Vectors with Phase Changes:** If the q-vectors are now chosen as
+and defines the dual basis vectors and their relation to the basis vectors.
+If the q-vectors are now chosen as

 .. math::
    :label: pfx88

    {{q = 2}\pi\left( {k{b^{1} + l}{b^{2} + m}b^{3}} \right),}

-Describes the selection of :math:`q`-vectors with phase changes for handling jumps in particle trajectories

-where :math:`k`, :math:`l`, :math:`m` are integer numbers, jumps in the particle trajectories produce phase changes of multiples of :math:`2\pi` in the Fourier transformed particle density, i.e. leave it unchanged.
+so that this selection of :math:`q`-vectors produces phase changes for handling jumps in particle trajectories.
+Here :math:`k`, :math:`l`, :math:`m` are integer numbers, jumps in the particle trajectories produce phase changes of multiples of :math:`2\pi` in the Fourier transformed particle density, i.e. leave it unchanged.
 One can define a grid of :math:`q`-shells or a grid of :math:`q`-vectors along a given direction or on a